 Give it a try.
 This egg-citing turkey meatloaf is wonderfully moist and delicious.
 I promise you won’t have to bury it with tons of gravy, especially if you’re trying to cut back on those extra calories.

-- 1 pound of lean ground turkey meat
+- 1 pound ground turkey (minced turkey) - lean

 - Boil eggs for 12-15 minutes, cool down in cold water and then peel.